finli/RNA_mutations/Movie script.md

 [Opening Scene: Soft background music with visuals of a DNA helix transitioning to illustrations of RNA strands and genetic sequences]

-The global cancer burden is expected to continously increase, therefore early detection of cancer is crucial for improving survival rates and minimizing the burden on the health care system.
+The global cancer burden is rising, making early detection essential for improving survival rates and easing the strain on healthcare systems.
 3D banana's proposal: Unlocking the power of non-coding RNA for next generation cancer treatment.

-by  Andrianic Durgardian, Camille Porter, Nasibeh Muhammadi, Zoe Hu and Ryan Quan could revolutionize cancer detection and treatment.
+by  Andrianic Durgardian, Camille Porter, Nasibeh Muhammadi, Zoe Hu and Ryan Quan

 Narrator (Calm, Engaging tone):

-While much of cancer research has traditionally focused on protein-coding genes in diagnosis and treatment, non-coding RNA is gaining recognition for its critical role in gene regulation and tumor progression. non-coding RNA is emerging as a promising biomarkers for early cancer detection and treatment monitoring.
-As research in this area continues to advance, non-coding RNA has the potential to become a key component in improving cancer diagnostics and therapies.
+While cancer research has traditionally focused on protein-coding genes, non-coding RNA is gaining recognition for its role in gene regulation and tumor progression.
+Emerging as a promising biomarker, non-coding RNA could play a key role in early cancer detection and treatment, improving diagnostics and therapies as research advances.

 [Visual: Show the structure of ncRNA]

 Narrator:
-Let’s dive into the building blocks of our DNA, starting with SNPs, or single nucleotide polymorphisms.
-While most of our DNA is shared across all humans, SNPs are the small variations that make each person unique.
-Essentially, a SNP is a single change in the DNA code, where one nucleotide differs from person to person.
-For example, one person might have a ‘G’ at a certain spot in their DNA, while another person has an ‘A.’ These tiny differences can influence everything from how our bodies respond to medications to our risk of developing diseases.
+Let’s start with SNPs, or single nucleotide polymorphisms.
+SNPs are the small variations that make each person unique.
+It is a single change in the DNA code, where one nucleotide differs from person to person.
+For example, one person might have a ‘G’ while another person has an ‘A.’

 [Visual: Show a close-up of DNA with a mutation]

-Most SNPs are harmless, but some are linked to diseases like cancer, through pathogenic ncRNAs.
+Most SNPs are harmless, but some are linked to diseases like cancer.
 By studying these SNPs, we can better understand cancer progression and improve treatments.

-[Visual: Show an image of SNPs in a cancerous cell and their effect on gene regulation]

-Narrator:

-To better understand these mutations, we’ve turned to deep learning.
-We can now assess how SNPs in RNA affect its structure and function.
 Think of it like a banana: The point of the banana is like tip of the folded RNA.
-A small mutation in RNA can disrupt its structure in a way that exposes new vulnerabilities, making it a potential drug target.
+A small mutation in RNA can disrupt its structure in a way that exposes new vulnerabilities as shown in images A and B, making it a potential drug target.

 [Visual: Animate the RNA structure, where the same mutation at the tip causes the RNA to "unfold" or "break" in a way that reveals a hidden, vulnerable site—something akin to an exposed crack or weak spot in the structure.
 Then something glues it together again.]

 Narrator:

-To tackle this challenge, we used SNPs linked to cancer survival that we found from a genome study.
-Then we used a deep machine learning model called RNA-FM.
-This model predicts the structure of ncRNA sequences.
-We identified mutations that impact non-coding RNA in cancer, as well as in a control group of non-cancerous SNPs.
+To tackle this, we used SNPs linked to cancer survival from a genome study and applied the RNA-FM deep learning model to predict non coding RNA structure.
+This helped us identify mutations in cancer-related SNPs and a control grou of non-cancerous SNPs.

 [Visual: Show SNPs affecting ncRNA structure, leading to dysfunctional tumor suppressor genes]